 python - How can I call the metaclass's __call__? -

-given next illustration on instance of x
+given next illustration on instance of x class:

-class x(): def __call__(self, incoming_list): print incoming_list x()([x x in range(10)])
+class x(): def __call__(self, incoming_list): print incoming_list x()([x x in range(10)]) how can obtain same output using __call__ magic method class instead of instance? example:

 just create easier understand, gives me same output there:

-class x: def __call__(self, incoming_list): print incoming_list x().__call__([x x in range(10)])
+class x: def __call__(self, incoming_list): print incoming_list x().__call__([x x in range(10)]) i want this:

 class x: def x.__call__(incoming_list): # syntax error print incoming_list x.__call__([x x in range(10)])